Bean bag chair: Exhibitions

-The bean bag chair has been prominently featured in several exhibitions, highlighting its significance in the realm of design and art history.
+The bean bag chair has been prominently featured in several exhibitions, highlighting its significance in design and art history.
 At the Museum of Modern Art, New York, it was included in the Recent Acquisitions: Design Collection exhibition from 1 December 1970 to 31 January 1971, and later in Italy: The New Domestic Landscape, held from 26 May to 11 September 1972.
-It also appeared at the Solomon R. Guggenheim Museum in The Italian Metamorphosis, 1943–1968, from 7 October 1994 to 22 January 1995, which subsequently traveled to the Triennale di Milano (February–May 1995) and Kunstmuseum Wolfsburg (May–September 1995).
+It also appeared at the Solomon R. Guggenheim Museum in The Italian Metamorphosis, 1943–1968, from 7 October 1994 to 22 January 1995, and subsequently traveled to the Triennale di Milano (February–May 1995) and the Kunstmuseum Wolfsburg (May–September 1995).

-The Museum of Modern Art, New York revisited the bean bag chair in its Architecture and Design: Inaugural Installation, displayed from 20 November 2004 to 7 November 2005.
+The Museum of Modern Art, New York, revisited the bean bag chair in its Architecture and Design: Inaugural Installation, displayed from 20 November 2004 to 7 November 2005.
 More recently, it was featured at the Kanal–Centre Pompidou in Brussels as part of the Phantom Offices exhibition, held from 23 January to 30 June 2019.
 In September 2019, the Cité de l'Architecture et du Patrimoine in Paris included the bean bag chair in Architects' Furniture: 1960–2020.
 Lastly, it appeared in the Déjà-vu.
 Le design dans notre quotidien exhibition at the Musée d'Art Moderne et Contemporain in Saint-Priest-en-Jarez, which ran from 15 December 2020 to 22 August 2021.